 Nicotine replacement therapy is referring to anything that has nicotine in it that is not a cigarette.
 This includes the patch, gum, lozenges, nicotine inhaler, and nicotine nasal spray.
 Most of these are available over the counter.
 You can ask your doctor to order these for you and several insurance companies will cover some and even up to all the cost of these therapies.
 It is used to help decrease cravings and gives your body a small steady amount of nicotine.

-Wellbutrin SR was formerly called Zyban so you may have heard of it as this.
-Works to decrease your cravings of cigarettes.
-Common side effects of this medication is agitation, headaches, dry mouth, nausea, vomiting and tremors.
-Serious side effects to watch for suicidal and homicidal thoughts and behaviors and seizures.
+Wellbutrin SR was formerly called Zyban so you may have heard of it like this.
+Works to decrease your cravings for cigarettes.
+Common side effects of this medication are agitation, headaches, dry mouth, nausea, vomiting and tremors.
+Serious side effects to watch for suicidal and homicidal thoughts and behaviours and seizures.
 Wellbutrin can cause insomnia so it is important to avoid taking this one at bedtime.
 While on Wellbutrin you can also use nicotine replacements.
 This medication should never be broken, crushed, or chewed it needs to be swallowed whole.
-If you crush or chew or break an extended release, sustained release, or controlled release medication you can absorb too much medication too quickly.
+If you crush or chew or break an extended-release, sustained-release, or controlled release medication you can absorb too much medication too quickly.
 Wellbutrin should also be taken with food.
 Because Wellbutrin causes drowsiness it is important to not do anything that requires you to be alert until you know how you will respond to the medication.
-Examples of this would be avoid driving.
+Examples of this would be avoiding driving.
 Always consult with your doctor before starting new prescription or OTC medications, vitamins, or herbal remedies.
 When taking Wellbutrin you can develop light sensitivity(also referred to as photosensitivity) so wearing sunscreen and protective clothing when outside is very important.
 For the best chance of being able to quit smoking it is best practice to stop smoking during the second week of therapy.
-This medication should not be stopped abruptly it needs to be tapered so speak to your doctor first don’t quit on your own.
+This medication should not be stopped abruptly it needs to be tapered so speak to your doctor first and don’t quit on your own.